 Parents frequently lament how difficult it is to pull their children away from their phones.
 In fact, many adults also have trouble being separated from their devices.
 Between apps, texts, TV, social media and online gaming, we are flooded with technology nearly every moment of our lives.
 But as the World Health Organization (WHO) moves forward with including gaming disorder in their classification of diseases, it calls into question just how addictive screens truly are.
-John Sargent, MD, Chief of Child and Adolescent Psychiatry at Tufts Children's Hospital, weighed in about these recent trends.
+John Sargent, MD, Chief of Child and Adolescent Psychiatry at Tufts Medical Center, weighed in about these recent trends.

 Is too much gaming a disease?

 “Ultimately, it depends on how strict you are with your definition,” said Dr. Sargent.
 While the WHO considers it a disorder, other researchers disagree or insist that it should be an area of further study.
 After all, phones or video games lack the physical component associated with addictions such as drug or alcohol abuse.